LanLab/MGT-local/README.md

     ````

 ## 3. modify settings
 In the /Mgt/Mgt/Mgt folder find the settings_template.py file and rename any lines with #CHANGE comments as per comment instructions.
-You can also make a copy of this file and update the changes in the copy.
+You can also make a copy of this file and update the changes in the copy. *Clawclip* is an example of what the changes would look like.

 ## 4. run /setup/setup_new_database.ssh
+use the command as follows:
+`./setup/setup_new_database.ssh example_inputs_2.Clawclip`
 in command line use postgres password when prompted
 ## 5. access local mgt database site
 run `python manage.py runserver --settings Mgt.settings_template` and access the website locally using host in settings file (http://localhost:8000/ by default)